+Specific Risks

+Lose hoses left unguarded and in walkways could become trip hazards when not in use.

+Relevant Legislation

+Management of Health and Safety at Work Regulations 1999

+Recommendations

+Purchase wall hooks to be placed in workshop and employees to be reminded to store hoses correctly when not in use.

-in wExit from Workshop
+5. Exit from Workshop

 Door to Yard area as time of visit was unhooked – the hook was difficult to fixed and employees need to be reminded to either lock in place or close as heavy door that could move in windy conditions.
 All other gates we locked in place